HenryQuan/clover_catalina/README.md

 - Wait patiently for `Time Machine` to setup
 - Nvidia cards won't work and don't even try it (for high sierra and below only)
 - I used `Turbo Boost Swicther` to disable intel turbo boost
-- GPU is quite cool without any power management
+- GPU is quite cool without any power management (better than Windows 10)
+- System update failed and maybe you need to switch back to Intel Graphics to make it work (more coming soon)